goodguy1963/OctoPrint-XboxController/README.md

 - Python 3.x
 - Xbox controller or compatible gamepad
 - Pygame library (automatically installed with the plugin)
+- For Linux: `evdev` package (optional but recommended for better controller detection)

 ## 📥 Installation